Higher Education Media Fellowship

 STEP 03: APPLY

-Once you’ve submitted your application, uploaded supplemental materials, and requested your letters of recommendation, you’re all set.
-You can track receipt of your letters of recommendation in the “supplemental items” section of your application.
+Once you’ve completed your application, uploaded supplemental materials, and the system has received your requested letters of recommendation, you can submit your application.
+You can track receipt of your letters of recommendation in the “recommenders” section of your application.
 It is your responsibility to follow up with your recommenders to ensure that they have submitted their online recommendation by the deadline.

 - • For technical issues with the online application system, email [email protected].

 If you have any questions about your eligibility or application, email [email protected].
-Finalists will be notified in early-June.
+Finalists will be notified by late-July.